cmmid/cmmid.github.io/topics/YYYY-MM-DD-post-template.md

 description: We evaluated the effectiveness of control measure X for 2019-nCoV infection

 # delete any tags which aren't appropriate
-tags: [severity, control-measures, current-patterns-transmission, early-outbreak-dynamics]
+# if you need more tags, they can be created!
+Please discuss.
+tags: [transmission-dynamics, severity, lmic-considerations, control-measures, mixing-patterns, healthcare-settings, comments-opinions, forecasts-and-projections]

 # add a status: in-progress, under-review, accepted, published
 #defaults to in-progress if not set